| A Brief History

 areas were obviously different from their urban counterparts.
 The rural areas wanted a

+rehabilitation program rather than a relief program.
 Accordingly, in April, 1934, a Rural Rehabilitation Division was established in the

+FERA, and funds were designated for use only in rural areas.
 The states went to work.
 Rural relief camps were established across the nation, and

 were immortalized in the photographs of Walker Evans and John Steinbeck's novel, Grapes of